Thomascountz/thomascountz/_posts/2018-11-18-2d-coordinate-fromes-matplotlib.md

 Implicitly, Mary's 5 km/hr jogging and Sandra's 25 km/hr driving is _relative_ to a stationary frame of reference, perhaps Bill, who is standing on a corner as both Mary and Sandra move past him.

 In robotics, we can use the concepts of frames of reference to mathematically model the mechanics of our robot.
-By using a Cartesiean coordinate system and leveraging linear algebra to model a system of joints and links, we can calculate the static and kinematic models of our robot.
+By using a Cartesian coordinate system and leveraging linear algebra to model a system of joints and links, we can calculate the static and kinematic models of our robot.

  > A robot is mechanically constructed by connecting a set of bodies, called links, to each other using various types of joints.
 Actuators, such as electric motors,